MArhamAA1422/b6-learning/js/compilation-optimization.md

 - Functions that change shape (polymorphic) may not be inlined.

 ## Copy Elision (a.k.a Return Value Optimization)
-Avoiding unnecessary copies of objects.
+Avoid unnecessary copies of objects.

 ## Inline Caching (IC)
 Huge optimization in dynamic languages like JS.